kaust-vislab/tensorflow-tutorials/README.md

 Collection of Jupyter notebooks demonstrating best-practices for using TensorFlow on GPU accelerated hardware.

-* Demonstrate end-to-end GPU accelerated ML workflow using TensorFlow to train various DNN achitectures.
+* Demonstrate end-to-end GPU accelerated ML workflow using TensorFlow to train various ML models and DNN achitectures.
 * Demonstrate distributed, GPU accelerated training capable of scaling to clusters of GPUs.

+The notebooks will eventually demonstrate the above by replicating (and hopefully extending!) the results of the NERSC [autoscan](http://portal.nersc.gov/project/dessn/autoscan/) project.
+I was made aware of the autoscan project after reading a [Medium article](https://medium.com/@dessa_/space-2-vec-fd900f5566) about three software engineers from [Dessa](https://www.dessa.com/) who built a convolutional neural network (CNN), which they dubbed [space2vec](https://github.com/pippinlee/space2vec-ml-code), that was capable of out-performing the original random forest modeling used in the autoscan pipeline.

 ## Using Conda